Home » By Course » Desserts » No-Bake Oreo Cake Pops

 How to Serve Oreo Cake Pops

 Serve these cake pops chilled for clean cuts and firm bites.
 Serve as is, arranged on a tray for parties or in a cute box for gifting.
 They go well with milk, hot chocolate, or a creamy latte.
 My kids love them with whipped chocolate milk and peppermint hot chocolate during the holidays.
-Combine them with cookies, fudge, and chocolate bark for a show-stopping dessert display.
+Combine them with almond crescent cookies, fudge, and chocolate bark for a show-stopping dessert display.

 More Party-Perfect Treats To Try